Skip to main content

 Step 1: To begin the reset process, locate your Chromecast’s physical reset button.

-Step 2: Regardless of the generation, continue to hold the button until it turns white, and then release it.
+Step 2: Continue to hold the button until it turns solid white, and then release it.
 The Chromecast will restart and the reset is complete.
 You are now ready to set up your Chromecast once again.
 Once the Chromecast resets, it will initiate the remote setup process again.
 Follow the same remote pairing process from above.

 You should now have reconnected your Chromecast with Google TV remote and everything should be working properly.
 If you are still having issues, you can check out the Google Support page for more information.